waleed318/Golang-getting-started/README.md

 - 🤝 Golang has concurrency which makes him faster than any other language

 - 👌 Fast compiled time

+- There are four types of data structures in Go(arrays,slices,map,struct):
+    - 👍 Arrays are used to store fixed numbers of elements.
+    - 👐 In Slices, no need to specify length
+    - 💪 Maps are key value pair to an element.
+    - 😍 Structs are go's OOP

 <h3> How to run Project </h3>